Skip to content

 Dan Tyre's suit bag & the future of travel luggage

-Does anybody remember suit bag?
+Does anybody remember the suit bag?
 What's a suit bag?
 Ian, can you pick up my suit bag right there?
 Does anybody in the audience have a suit bag?
 They were all over Britain in 1975.
 Very good.
 I like that.
 Do you have one of you?
 Did you ever have one?
 You must have had one.

 And he goes: 'Just plug in'.
 I'm like: 'There's no plugs'.
 He goes: 'No, no, no, plug into my luggage'.
-And he pulls back the thing and there are three USB ports and he's got a power supply in his luggage that follows him around like a dog.
+And he pulls back the thing, and there are three USB ports, and he's got a power supply in his luggage that follows him around like a dog.

 Is it easier or harder to run a business in 2018?